 The FAST Act is the federal legislation that outlines requirements for planning and investing in the nation's surface transportation infrastructure.
 Requirements of the FAST Act are codified in the Code of Federal Regulation (CFR).
 Specifically, 23 CFR 450.316 outlines the participation requirements for states and MPOs.

-MPOs must develop a Participation Plan that outlines methods to provide early and continuous public access to information about the transportation decision-making process to the following:
+MPOs must develop a Participation Plan that outlines methods to provide early and continuous involvement in the metropolitan planning process to the following:

-- The public
+- Individuals

 - Affected public agencies

-- Public transportation employees
+- Representatives of public transportation employees

 - Public ports

-- Airport operators
+- Freight shippers

 - Providers of freight transportation services

 - Private providers of transportation

-- Users of public transportation
+- Representatives of users of public transportation

-- Users of pedestrian walkways and bicycle transportation facilities
+- Representatives of users of pedestrian walkways and bicycle transportation facilities

-- People with disabilities
+- Representatives of people with disabilities

-- Tourism officials

-- Natural disaster and emergency preparedness/response officials

-- Economic development officials

-- Environmental protection agencies

 - Other interested parties

 The Participation Plan must be developed in consultation with interested parties and be formerly adopted after ample opportunity for public input.
 The plan must be in place prior to the MPO adopting the MTP and TIP since it outlines the participation process to be followed for developing and adopting these documents.
+Per federal requirements of 23 CFR 450.316, the Participation Plan must describe explicit procedures, strategies and desired outcomes for: